Building Healthy Bones

 Magnesium

-Magnesium can be found in food sources such as almonds, spinach, black beans, oats, peanut butter, avocado, and potato.
+Magnesium can be found in food sources such as almonds, spinach, black beans, oats, peanut butter, avocado, and potatoes.

 Vitamin K